EpistasisLab/Aliro/docs/guides/developerGuide.md

 To create a production release:

+The following steps will be performed by following the **Release procedure** steps below:
 - the source should be added to the `production` branch with a tagged commit
 - the production docker images should be added to DockerHub with appropriate tags